-As described above, management plans are required when conflicts of interest and commitment are identified.
+As described above, management plans may be required when conflicts of interest and commitment are identified.
 The content of management plans may vary depending on the nature of the conflict of interest or conflict of commitment and the level of conflict management required.
-However all management plans are required to be in writing and must describe the conflict; specify the actions to be taken to manage, reduce, or eliminate the conflict; and define the effective period of the plan.
+All management plans are required to be in writing and must describe the conflict; specify the actions to be taken to manage, reduce, or eliminate the conflict; and define the effective period of the plan.

-More specifically, as applicable to the conflict of interest or conflict of commitment considered, conflict management plans shall also include the following:
+More specifically, as applicable to the conflict of interest or conflict of commitment, conflict management plans shall also include the following:

 - 1. A description of the nature and extent of the potential conflicts. - 2.
-Safeguards to protect the integrity of research or other scholarly activities conducted at the university, whether funded by the university, the entity, or a third party. - 3.
-Controls to protect university personnel under the employee's supervision who may be impacted by the external activity and other vulnerable populations, such as humans and animals as subjects of research. - 4.
-Controls to protect against the loss of university and non-university intellectual property and to protect the employee's right to continue to conduct his/her university scholarly activities. - 5.
-Clarification of the employee's responsibilities to prevent inappropriate use of state and university resources and misuse of the university name or trademark. - 6.
-A plan to disclose the employee's relationship to the non-university entity whenever appropriate in scholarly publications and presentations.
+Safeguards to protect the integrity of research or other scholarly activities conducted at the University, whether funded by the University, the entity, or a third party. - 3.
+Controls to protect University personnel under the Employee's supervision who may be impacted by the external activity and other vulnerable populations, such as humans and animals as subjects of research. - 4.
+Controls to protect against the loss of University and non-University intellectual property and to protect the Employee's right to continue to conduct his/her University scholarly activities. - 5.
+Clarification of the employee's responsibilities to prevent inappropriate use of state and University resources and misuse of the University name or trademark. - 6.
+A plan to disclose the Employee's relationship to the non-University entity whenever appropriate in scholarly publications and presentations. - 7.
+A description of the extent of any external time and effort commitments and how the Employee will ensure that his/her University responsibilities are met.

-- 7. A description of the extent of any external time and effort commitments and how the employee will ensure that his/her university responsibilities are met. - 9.
-A description of the employee's ownership role in a non-university entity that does business with or wants to do business with the institution.
+8. A description of the Employee's ownership role in a non-University entity that does business with or wants to do business with the institution.